Last Updated on February 22, 2023 by Maggie McKneely

 - Hours: Opens at 9:30 AM but closing times vary.
 Go here to check the full listing.

 The next stop on the itinerary is another, but very different, castle – picturesque Eilean Donan.
-Eilean Donan Castle, with its romantic turrets, stone footbridge, and location on an island where three sea lochs meet, is one of the most photographed places in Scotland.
+Eilean Donan Castle, with its romantic turrets, stone footbridge, and location on an island where three sea lochs meet, is one of the most photographed and best places to visit in Scotland.
 It’s been featured in a number of films, including James Bond.
 And amazingly, the 13th-century castle is still privately owned, which may explain its near-perfect preservation.

 One of Scotland’s most popular attractions, Eilean Donan is a must-see part of any Scotland itinerary.
 You get the chance to tour a real-life working castle with a long history in a stunning setting.